malincwg/cybersec_resources/README.md

 # Cyber Security Resources

 A curated list of cyber security resources that I find useful and/or entertaining.
 Includes: websites, podcasts, Twitter accounts, and much more!
 This list will be updated (hopefully) often.
-Feel free to contribute to it!
+Feel free to contribute to it, or let me know if you think something is incorrect!

 ## Websites:
+Websites to check out occasionally for news or tutorials.
+I personally have The Hacker News as my homepage, so I can stay up to date on info-sec news.
 | Links | Descriptions |
 | ------------- |:-------------:|
 | [The Hacker News](https://thehackernews.com/) | All purpose cyber security news source.
 Does a good job of presenting information at a higher level, but often links to more in-depth sources. |
 | [HAK5](https://www.hak5.org/) | The makers of HAK5 pentesting gear (usb ducky, wifi pineapple, etc.).
 Has a **TON** of great resources including news, demos, and of course gear in their shop. |

 ## Podcasts:
+I love to listen to podcasts on long drives, while working on more repetitive tasks, and for general background noise.
+Here are some great security focused podcasts!
 | Links | Descriptions |
 | ------------- |:-------------:|
 | [Defensive Security Podcast](http://defensivesecurity.org/) | Recent security news from a defensive perspective. |